octarinesec/octarine-operator/README.md

 # VMware Carbon Black Cloud Container Operator
 ## Cloud Container Operator Overview

-The the Carbon Black Cloud Container Operator runs within a Kubernetes cluster.
-TheContainer Operator is a set of controllers which deploy and manage the VMware Carbon Black Cloud Container components.
+The the Carbon Black Cloud Container Operator runs within a Kubernetes cluster.The Container Operator is a set of controllers which deploy and manage the VMware Carbon Black Cloud Container components.

  Capabilities
  * Deploy and manage the Container Essentials product bundle (including the configuration and the image scanning for Kubernetes security)!